Famous People Who Died of Pancreatic Cancer

 - Birthplace: Houston, Texas, United States of America

-- Photo: Cambridge Jones / Getty ImagesAlan Sidney Patrick Rickman (21 February 1946 – 14 January 2016) was an English actor and director.
+- Photo: Cambridge Jones / Getty ImagesAlan Sidney Patrick Rickman (February 21, 1946 – January 14, 2016) was an English actor and director.
 Rickman trained at the Royal Academy of Dramatic Art in London and became a member of the Royal Shakespeare Company (RSC), performing in modern and classical theatre productions.
-His first big television role came in 1982, but his big break was as the Vicomte de Valmont in the RSC stage production of Les Liaisons Dangereuses in 1985, and after the production transferred to Broadway in 1987 he was nominated for a Tony Award.
 Rickman's first cinematic role was as the German terrorist leader Hans Gruber in Die Hard (1988).
-He also appeared as the Sheriff of Nottingham in Robin Hood: Prince of Thieves (1991) and Alexander Dane in Galaxy Quest (1999); Harry in Love Actually (2003), and Judge Turpin in the film adaptation of Stephen Sondheim's musical of Sweeney Todd: The Demon Barber of Fleet Street (2007).
+He is also known for the Sheriff of Nottingham in Robin Hood: Prince of Thieves (1991) and Alexander Dane in Galaxy Quest (1999); Harry in Love Actually (2003), and Judge Turpin in the film adaptation of Stephen Sondheim's musical of Sweeney Todd: The Demon Barber of Fleet Street (2007).
 Rickman gained further notice ...more

 - Birthplace: Hammersmith, London, United Kingdom